blackbaud/uat-kit/content/walkthroughs/xpaths/index.md

 </code>
 </pre>

-Web browsers such as Google Chrome allow you to view HTML elements and their heirarchy.
+Web browsers such as Google Chrome allow you to view HTML elements and their hierarchy.
 With ***Blackbaud CRM*** open in Chrome, you can right-click items such as buttons, links, or images to access the **Inspect element** option.

 ![InspectElement](/assets/img/XPaths/InspectElement.PNG)